Lucina Spanish Steps Rome

 Lucina Spanish Steps is a charming Holiday apartment on the finest location in Rome.
 Only 300 meters from the Spanish Steps, right next to the fancy shops in via del Corso.
 The apartment is on the 3d floor (with elevator) of a a16th century building.
 You enter the apartment in a small hallway from where you can access both the living room.

 This room is decorated with pieces of antique and modernist art.
 The original floor is perfectly in tact.
-The living room offers a comfortable sofa bed suitable for 2 people.
+The living room offers room to dine and to relax.

-Next to the living room you will find the master bedroom with a comfortable double bed and a lounge chair to relax.
+Next to the living room you will find the master bedroom with a comfortable double bed and an additional single bed.
 Back to the entrance hall you can access the small kitchenette.
 Good enough to prepare coffee, breakfast and some small meals.
 The kitchenette is basic.
-Going to the other part of the apartment you will find a bathroom with tub and overhead shower.
-The black tiles give the bathroom a retro touch.
+Going to the other part of the apartment you will find a bathroom with shower.
 Next to this room there is a smaller room with a French double bed (130 cm by 200 cm).

 The apartment is located on a corner with 8 large windows.
 The Lucina street is not a very busy street, but of course you are in very heart of Rome so some pleasant noise will reach the apartment.

 The apartment has one air conditioning unit, tv and internet.
 Overall the apartment is not luxurious, but very charming and authentic and above all on the best spot in Rome!
 Restaurants and cinema (original language) are right next door.
 A very good bar for breakfast is downstairs.
 Life can not be easier in the apartment.